Juvoo/ComputerNotifier/README.md

 # ComputerNotifier

-Android app that shows all notifications to computer(s).
+Android app that displays all notifications to computer(s).